 Military families are always on the go.
 That's why they're always on the lookout for cheap airline flights to make travel easier on their bank accounts.

 One cheap way to fly is Space Available, or Space A. However, these flights frequently change and seats aren't always available, so your schedule has to be very flexible.
 Visit Air Mobility Command for more information on Space A flights.

 Fortunately, there are several airlines that offer military discounts on airfare.
 Keep in mind that some of these discounts are unadvertised and may not be available online, so be prepared to call the airlines directly to ask about their military rates.

-Southwest offers military discounts to active military personnel and their families.
-Contact Southwest directly to take advantage of the discount.
+Southwest offers military discounts to active-duty military personnel and their families.
+Contact Southwest directly at 1-800-I-FLY-SWA (1-800-435-9792) or visit a Southwest ticket counter to take advantage of the discount.

 The airlines serving Norfolk International Airport offer discounts to military travelers and their dependents.
 Call the airlines directly for information about schedules and fares and to make reservations.

 Alaska Airlines offers active-duty military up to five free checked bags.
 This discount also applies to military dependents on travel orders.

 Allegiant offers active-duty military, Reservists, National Guard and veterans up to two pieces of checked baggage under 100 pounds for free and no charge for oversized checked baggage.
 Spouses and dependents qualify for the same benefits if they're traveling on the same itinerary with the eligible military traveler.